 We are committed to providing faculty with outstanding professional development opportunities by engaging them in university’s innovative initiatives.
-Below, meet the first nine Faculty Fellow positions within the Division of Research, Graduate Studies, and New Program Development for FY2019-20.
+Below, meet the first nine Faculty Fellow positions within the Division of Research for FY2019-20.
 They fall into the categories of Technology Licensing and Commercialization, New Program Market Research, Sustainability, and International Faculty Fellows.

 Dr. Upal Roy has a strong record of research and development in the field of drug development and drug delivery of infectious disease, and many years of experience in the targeted delivery of drug and vaccine molecule in the preclinical setting.
 He's managed multiple collaboration and work with the multidisciplinary team as principal investigator and associated scientist.
 Dr. Roy has a strong interest in mentoring young researchers in their career development.
 Professional interests includes drug and vaccine development for infectious disease, detection and biomarker development of infection-related neurological disorders.

 Dr. Diego Escobari and Dr. Xuan Wang have backgrounds in data-driven market research for two New Program Market Research Faculty Fellows.
 One fellow will conduct research on new market opportunities for our existing undergraduate and graduate programs and the other will identify potential new program opportunities locally and globally.
 These fellows will work closely with the Office of New Program Development and University Marketing and Communications to identify opportunities for expanding existing and developing new face-to-face, online or accelerated online programs.